XinhaoChen111/RSP_drone_project_doc/docs/source/simulation.rst

 This starts:
 - Gazebo Fortress
 - ArduPilot SITL
-- Micro XRCE DDS Bridge
+- MAVProxy terminal
-- MAVProxy terminal (optional)
+- MAVROS

 Send MAVProxy commands in the console: